About

 The visual identity system draws inspiration from the clean lines and organic forms characteristic of mid-century design, while incorporating a more contemporary and playful illustration style that appeals to St. Petersburg's design-conscious consumers.
 The color palette balances warm, nostalgic tones with crisp, modern graphic elements.

-Typography plays a crucial role in the identity, with the use of Expressa, an iconic and period-appropriate typeface, combined with modern typographic principles.
+Typography plays a crucial role in the identity, with the use of Expressa, an iconic and period-appropriate typeface, combined with modern typographic principles that prioritize readability and accessibility.
 This approach creates a visual language that feels both timeless and current—much like the pieces in Nothing New's carefully curated collection.

-The system extends across all customer touchpoints, from in-store signage to digital platforms, creating a cohesive experience that elevates the brand beyond traditional vintage retail.
+The system extends across all customer touchpoints, from in-store signage to digital platforms, creating a cohesive user experience that elevates the brand beyond traditional vintage retail.
+Every interaction—from browsing their socials to visiting the shop—was designed with user needs and regenerative values in mind.
 The result is an identity that honors the past while firmly establishing Nothing New Collective as a contemporary design destination.

 The Pollinator Shop Brand Identity